 Sukhasana Or Easy Pose

 Sit on the edge of a firm, folded blanket.
-Extend your legs in front of your body and
+Extend your legs in front of your body and sit up straight in Seated Staff Pose (Dandasana).
+Then, cross your legs in front of you at the shins.

 With your knees wide, place each foot beneath the opposite knee.
 Fold your legs in toward your torso.